 Sorry, there are no animals available for adoption at this time.

 |Sorry, there are no animals available for adoption at this time.|

 Criteria for Adopting

 - You must set up a time with the Animal Discovery Room Manager to talk about species-specific enclosure requirements and the animal's husbandry needs and history.* See Contact Us page for general contact information.

-- You must provide your own enclosure with proper set up and food for the animal prior to picking it up.
+- You must provide your own enclosure with proper setup and food for the animal before you pick it up.